cdomet-d/transcendence/.doc/databases.md

 * avatar &rarr; text
 * biography &rarr; text
 * profileColor &rarr; text
-* activityStatus &rarr; boolean
+* status &rarr; boolean
 * lastConnexion &rarr; datetime

 userID will match between different table and database and if a general ID for a user.

-activityStatus will be used to keep track of whether the user if offline, online or playing.
+status will be used to keep track of whether the user if offline, online or playing.
 The following value and meaning will be :

 | Value  | Meaning |
 | ------ |:-------:|